hzrd149/process-pastry/README.md

 - ⏸️ **Skip Restart** - Optional header to save config without restarting the process
 - 📝 **Schema Support** - Optional `.env.example` file for variable descriptions and defaults
 - 🔀 **Request Proxying** - Proxy unmatched requests to another port when using custom UI
+- 🔒 **HTTP Basic Auth** - Optional authentication to protect the config UI and API endpoints

 ## Installation